Assorted Early Publications

 Vector

-...was the official publication of the Society for Individual Rights founded in San Francisco in Sep 1964.
+...was the official publication of the Society for Individual Rights (SIR) founded in San Francisco in Sep 1964.
 Regional issues, from 1964-1976.

 Excellent magazine.